Tokemak/v2-core-pub/README.md

 forge test
 ```

-ERC4626 prop fuzz tests from a16z can be executed against the AutoPool with:
+ERC4626 prop fuzz tests from a16z can be executed against the Autopool with:

 ```
-forge test --match-path test/fuzz/vault/AutoPool.t.sol --fuzz-runs 10000
+forge test --match-path test/fuzz/vault/Autopool.t.sol --fuzz-runs 10000
 ```

 ## Glossary